PabloCorso/eol-decentralized-cup/README.md

 ## Potential rules set example

 1. Start of the cup.
-    1. The cup is started with a set deadline, date and time.
+    1. The cup is started with a set deadline (date and time).
-    2. Initially there are no events.
+    2. Initially there are no events to play.
 2. Any player can submit levels at any moment, to be added as events to the cup.
     1. Submitted levels are first validated.
 Basic valid criteria:
         1. Levels must be new and valid to EOL.